google/trillian-examples/serverless/deploy/github/README.md

 ## Going further

-We could take it further, and have the `validate pending leaves` action automatically merge valid PRs and close others, but this is currently left as an exercise for the reader.
+We could take it further, and have the `serverless_pr` action automatically merge valid PRs and close others, but this is currently left as an exercise for the reader.